tsengyuhan/playground/content/works/artifact-generator.md

 ##### The Sculpture

 One of the materials to create an artifact is the sculpture itself.
-The sculpture was made of many used bottles and plastic bags, forming a modern fossil.One of the materials to create an artifact is the sculpture itself.
 The sculpture was made of many used bottles and plastic bags, forming a modern fossil.

 {{< video src = "artifact/artifact-sculpture.mp4" type = "video/webm" preload = "auto" videow = "100%" >}}